gbumps/react-native-screenguard/README.md

 - The protection filter is already activated until you call `unregister`.
 So remember to call a function only <b>ONCE</b> for limitting errors and unexpected problems might happened during testing.

 - Lib does not support combine feature together.
 (For example you want to use `registerWithBlurView` combine with `register` to have a blur view with color behind,.....)

-- `registerWithImage` on Android is still in experimental, so please use it with caution as some unexpected behavior might occur.

 ## Contributing
 All contributions are welcome!
 Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
 I'm very appreciate !